-With a fixed-rate loan, your payment never changes for the life of your mortgage.
+With a fixed-rate loan, your payment stays the same for the life of the mortgage.
 The longer you pay, the more of your payment goes toward principal.
-Your property taxes increase, or rarely, decrease, and your insurance rates might vary as well.
-For the most part payment amounts on your fixed-rate mortgage will be very stable.
+The property tax and homeowners insurance will increase over time, but generally, payment amounts on these types of loans don't increase much.

-Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers select fixed-rate loans because interest rates are low and they want to lock in at this lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a good rate.
-Call Iltis Lending Group at (941) 954-4252 for details.
+You might choose a fixed-rate loan to lock in a low interest rate.
+People select these types of loans because interest rates are low and they want to lock in this lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
+Call Iltis Lending Group at (941) 954-4252 to learn more.

-The majority of ARMs feature this cap, so they can't increase above a specific amount in a given period of time.
-There may be a cap on interest rate variances over the course of a year.
-For example: no more than a couple percent a year, even though the underlying index goes up by more than two percent.
-Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount that the monthly payment can go up in one period.
-In addition, almost all ARMs have a "lifetime cap" — the interest rate won't go over the capped amount.
+The majority of Adjustable Rate Mortgages feature this cap, which means they can't go up over a certain amount in a given period.
+Your ARM may feature a cap on interest rate increases over the course of a year.
+For example: no more than a couple percent per year, even though the underlying index goes up by more than two percent.
+Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount your payment can increase in a given period.
+Almost all ARMs also cap your rate over the duration of the loan period.

-ARMs usually start at a very low rate that usually increases over time.
-You've likely read about 5/1 or 3/1 ARMs.
+ARMs usually start out at a very low rate that may increase over time.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
 In these loans, the introductory rate is fixed for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-These loans are often best for people who anticipate moving within three or five years.
-These types of ARMs are best for borrowers who plan to sell their house or refinance before the initial lock expires.
+These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
+Loans like this are usually best for borrowers who anticipate moving within three or five years.
+These types of ARMs are best for borrowers who plan to move before the initial lock expires.

 Have questions about mortgage loans?
 Call us at (941) 954-4252.
 We answer questions about different types of loans every day.